marcelgsantos/getting-started-with-fp-in-php/README.md

 ## Slides
 *Slides about functional programming in PHP.*

-* [Functional PHP](https://www.palantir.net/presentations/phptek14-functional-php/#/) - Fantastic talk about functional programming in PHP..
+* [Functional PHP](https://www.palantir.net/presentations/phptek14-functional-php/#/) - Fantastic talk about functional programming in PHP.

 ## Libraries
 *Libraries about functional programming in PHP and related concepts.*